-The Board delegates the management of day-to-day business and affairs of the Group to the Group chief executive, with the associated full power on behalf of and in the name of the Group.
+The Board delegates the management of the Group to the Group chief executive, with the associated full power on behalf of and in the name of the Group.
 The Group chief executive is accountable for the implementation of the New Strategic Future plan and is supported by the Group executive committee.